Card Summary Table

-Unfortunately, the Chase Freedom Unlimited℠ is an Ultimate Rewards card, so you may denied approval depending on your situation.
+Unfortunately, the Chase Freedom Unlimited℠ is an Ultimate Rewards card, so you may be denied approval depending on your situation.

 One way around this would be to call Chase customer service and ask them to update your current Chase Freedom® into a Chase Freedom Unlimited℠.
 The downside here would be losing the 5% quarterly cash-back categories.

 Biggest Competitors to the Card